#1 Global Leader in Data Resilience

 Note:

-• It is recommended to move all backup files, but you may omit incremental files if needed.
-However, if you decide not to move/copy all backup files to the new storage, you will need to use the “Forget Missing Restore Points” function to clear any references to backup files that were not moved/copied after the final step.
+• It is recommended that all backup files be moved, but you may omit incremental files if needed.
+However, if you decide not to move/copy all backup files to the new storage, you must use the “Forget Missing Restore Points” function to clear any references to backup files that were not moved/copied (detailed in Step 7).

 • There will be folders created inside the directory/path for job names.
 If your repository path is set as E:\Backups, Job A will go to E:\Backups\Job A.